donna-creason/donna-creason/README.md

 -->

 ## Hi, I'm Donna 👋
 Welcome to my GitHub profile where I maintain all things technical writing (TW).
 With a 25-year career, it's getting more challenging to keep track of my body of work.
-I hope you enjoy exploring my TW respository.
+I hope you enjoy exploring the technical-writing respository.
 If you're looking for something specific, <a href="mailto:donna@contentifulstrategies.com">contact me</a> and I'll dig into my library to find something more relevant and relatable to your project needs.

 ## 🏭 Industries served